tremo123/Ogar-unlimited/Newfeatures.md

 14. autopause: 1 = on (default) 0 = off
 15. randomEjectedMassColor: 1 = on, 0 = off
 16. liveConsole: 1 = on, 0 = off.
 Where you can see all stats easily
+17. restartmin: Time in minutes till server restarts (if 0, it is off)

 ## OP